Large Anti-tourism Protests Planned Across Spain | LatestLY

-"The kind of tourism we have today in Barcelona is not compatible with the lives of the local population," Daniel Pardo, a member of the Neighborhood Assembly for Tourism Degrowth (Assemblea de Barris pel Decreixement Turístic) told DW.
+"The kind of tourism we have today in Barcelona is not compatible with the lives of the local population," Daniel Pardo, a member of the Neighborhood Assembly for Tourism Degrowth (Assemblea de Barris pel Decreixement Turístic), told DW.
 Pardo has been involved in organizing anti-tourism campaigns for years.
-He and others want to stop rampant tourism growth which they say has resulted in noisy streets, air pollution and overcrowding in their city.
+He and others want to stop rampant tourism growth, which they say has resulted in noisy streets, air pollution, and overcrowding.
 "The moment when it was still possible to find a balance came to an end a long time ago."

 Pardo specifies that it's not only about protesting mass tourism, but rather about going against a "tourism-first culture" that prioritizes the tourism industry over the quality of life of many locals.